mozilla/datomish-user-agent-service/docs/api.md

 wrapping highlighted words.
 It's safe to use `innerHTML` and friends to render snippets in privileged UI.

 Throughout, timestamps are integer microseconds since the Unix epoch.
 Note that this is *not* the output of JavaScript's `Date.now()`!
-Use a higher-resolution timing library, or (in a pinch) approximate microseconds using `1000 * Date.now()`.
+Use a higher-resolution timing library like `node-microtime`, or (in a pinch) approximate microseconds using `1000 * Date.now()`.
 The decision to use microseconds maintains compatibility with Firefox's Places database, which uses microseconds internally.

 ## URL Structure